Why Choose Us?

 Now lets say, heaven forbid, something happens; you are on the hook legally for that deductible of somewhere around $31,000!!!

-When we found out about this we found the most economical way to lower the deductible (a group renters policy) that reduces the deductible to $2000.
+When we found out about this we found the most economical way to lower the deductible liability for our customers.
 Ask us about this when you come in.
-We offer this coverage to our customers for around $2 a day.
+We offer this to our customers for around $2-4 a day.
 An individual policy (if you were to try to obtain this from some where else) would cost in the neighborhood of $32 per day.

 If you are already going somewhere else, or you are out of state, you may want to inquire about what your deductible liability actually is!!!!!!!!!!!!